Man charged, MPD officer identified after being struck during traffic stop, critically injured

 - PHOTOS: Mid-South's Most Wanted Fugitives

-Police told FOX13 Davis stayed on the scene and has been arrested.
+"If you believe in God I would ask them to pray.
+I've been praying since early this morning when I got the news and I ask all Memphians to pray for this officer,” Strickland said.

+An Investigator said right before the officer was hit the officer moved the two people he initially pulled over out of harm's way.

-Davis has been charged with DUI, vehicular assault, aggravated assault, and driving license is suspended.
+Memphis police have charged Davis with DUI, vehicular assault, aggravated assault, and driving with a suspended license.

 At 11:02 p.m. officers responded to a pedestrian crash at Frayser Blvd & Trezevant.
 Cleodis Davis struck an on duty officer at his squad car.
 Davis has been charged with DUI, Vehicular Assault, Agg Assault and Driving while license s/c/r.— Memphis Police Dept (@MEM_PoliceDept) June 19, 2018